Diversity of electeds: Elected officials should reflect the diversity of the population.

 Strategy in Action

-Boards and Commissions Leadership Institute trains next generation of leaders.
-Since 2010, Urban Habitat’s Boards and Commissions Leadership Institute has been training leaders from underrepresented San Francisco Bay Area communities to serve on decision-making bodies.
-The institute empowers residents to become leaders on the issues that have the most direct impact on their neighborhoods: transportation, housing, jobs, and more.
-Graduates have won 35 seats on priority boards and commissions, including planning commissions, housing authorities, and rent boards.
-The program is being replicated in the Twin Cities, Sacramento, and elsewhere.
+Urban Habitat’s Boards and Commissions Leadership Institute (BCLI) trains the next generation of leaders.
+Since 2010, BCLI has been training leaders from underrepresented Bay Area communities to serve on decision-making bodies.
+The program empowers residents to lead on the issues that most directly impact their neighborhoods, including transportation, housing, and jobs.
+BCLI alumni have won more than 40 seats on city councils, priority boards, and commissions, including planning commissions, housing authorities, and rent boards.
+The program has been replicated in other metros, including the Twin Cities and Sacramento.
 Learn more.

 Related Indicators